Zoophish/planetset-docs/docs/index.md

 - **New:** [Strata](terrain nodes.md#strata) effect node.
 - **New:** [Normal and vector displacement](terrain nodes.md#normal-displacement) node groups.
 - **New:** Custom UI icon.
-- **Improved** Significantly increased efficiency of terrain dicing in response to high camera altitudes.
+- **Improved:** Significantly increased efficiency of terrain dicing in response to high camera altitudes.
-- **Improved** Atmosphere shader now accounts for ozone layer absorption (more accurate dawn/dusk).
+- **Improved:** Atmosphere shader now accounts for ozone layer absorption (more accurate dawn/dusk).
 - **Improved:** Removed the vector input from mask nodes as they are misleading.
 - **Improved:** Improved default scene.
 - **Fix:** Atmosphere not updating correctly with camera altitude.